-A total of ordinary shares will initially be reserved for issuance under the 2018 ESPP.
-In addition, the number of shares available for issuance under the 2018 ESPP will be annually increased on January 1 of each calendar year beginning in 2019 and ending in and including 2028, by an amount equal to the least of (A) % of the shares outstanding on the final day of the immediately preceding calendar year and (B) such smaller number of shares as is determined by our board of directors, provided that no more than ordinary shares may be issued under the 2018 ESPP.
+A total of 509,166 ordinary shares will initially be reserved for issuance under the 2018 ESPP.
+In addition, the number of shares available for issuance under the 2018 ESPP will be annually increased on January 1 of each calendar year beginning in 2019 and ending in and including 2028, by an amount equal to the lesser of (A) 1% of the shares outstanding on the final day of the immediately preceding calendar year and (B) such smaller number of shares as is determined by our board of directors, provided that no more than 3,818,745 ordinary shares may be issued under the 2018 ESPP.
 The foregoing numbers are subject to adjustment in certain events, as described below.
 Our board of directors or a committee of our board of directors will have authority to interpret the terms of the 2018 ESPP and determine eligibility of participants.
 We expect that the compensation committee will be the initial administrator of the 2018 ESPP.